Atriva-AI-Community/community/docs/ai-inference/openvino/development/pure-python.md

-# Atriva AI Runtime — OpenVINO Inference API

-This page documents how the Atriva AI Inference Runtime integrates with OpenVINO and provides a unified API across CPU/GPU/NPU backends.

-The API abstracts device selection, memory formats, async execution, and tensor lifecycle so you can run any OpenVINO IR model with minimal boilerplate.

----
+## 🐍 Pure Python OpenVINO Runtime Example

+> **Note:** This section demonstrates how to work with OpenVINO via pure Python for development or debugging.
+> You do **not** need this if using the Atriva API — this is for reference and low-level control only.

-# 1. Initialize Runtime
+## 1. Initialize Runtime

 ```python
 from atriva_inference import InferenceRuntime